iwotastic/IwotasticsCompassMod/README.md

 # Changelog

 ## v1.3.0
-- Implemented the ability to change the X and Y position of the compass through the config.
+- Implemented the ability to change the X and Y position of the compass through the config file.
 - Removed the clock adjustment.

 ## v1.2.0